Hooded Windmill Grass

 Maintenance

 Moderate drought tolerance.
 Ideal for restoration plantings, especially in a disturbed area.
-Can flower multiple times a year depending on the region.
+Can flower multiple times a year depending on growing conditions.
 It does not do well on calcareous or clay soils, Propagation: seed.

 Comments